leandromaia.dev

 Java 21 in distributed systems: concurrency, deadlines, and failure containment

 Modern backend services rarely perform isolated work.
 A single request often fans out into multiple network calls, database queries and asynchronous operations.
-The service is effectively coordinating
+The service is effectively coordinating work under a deadline, and Java 21 gives teams better primitives for that coordination.

 Feb 17, 20267 min read